 Five additional rental cottages were acquired and remodeled.

 Tim and Terry both retired.
 Mark Sumney became Executive Director until 2015.

 Ecuador was reconstructed into a duplex.

-Gary Feenstra became Executive Director and currently holds that position.
+Gary Feenstra became Executive Director.

 The Lodge was completely remodeled.